 As time passes, the project’s operational context will likely change as will the risks to the achievement of expected results.
 Risks may disappear or shift, and new risks may arise, which will necessitate adjusting risk definitions and the corresponding risk responses.

-Reviews do not necessarily require that the entire risk table be re-done from scratch, but a scan of the various elements (country and operational context, expected results, risks and responses, risk levels) should be conducted to ensure this information is current and fitting.
+Reviews do not necessarily require that the entire risk analysis be re-done from scratch, but a scan of the various elements (country and operational context, expected results, risks and responses, risk levels) should be conducted to ensure this information is current and fitting.
 Risk responses should also be tracked for effectiveness, and adjusted when necessary.

 Monitoring risks involves identifying whether the likelihood of each risk occurring, or its potential impact, is increasing or decreasing.
 If a risk trend proves to be unstable, adjust the risk response(s) accordingly.